nuvla/documentation/docs/nuvla/workflows/workflow-update.md

 **4c.
 Containers monitoring**

-From this point on, Nuvla pulls on a regular basis each NuvlaBox to retrieve its containers status.
+From this point on, Nuvla pulls on a regular basis each NuvlaEdge to retrieve its containers status.
 This is then stored in the corresponding deployment for users to view and manage the deployments.

 Users can also request Nuvla to pull Docker logs for any deployment, which are then streamed 200 lines at a time, to limit bandwidth.

 Once all containers have been deployed, the deployment state is set by Nuvla to *started*.
 The application is then fully deployed.

-If the user has configured an Open VPN access to the NuvlaBox, services exposing a local port mapped to the NuvlaBox will be running on the VPN IP range and reachable from customer's Open VPN client.
+If the user has configured an Open VPN access to the NuvlaEdge, services exposing a local port mapped to the NuvlaEdge will be running on the VPN IP range and reachable from customer's Open VPN client.

 ## Application Update

-Since the edge is in constant evolution, updating application deployments running in NuvlaBoxes is a regular event.
+Since the edge is in constant evolution, updating application deployments running in NuvlaEdgees is a regular event.
 We distinguish two main reasons for an update to take place:

 1. Docker Image update
 2. Application definition update